-CERTIFICATE in CHAPLAINCY
+CERTIFICATE in CHAPLAINCY (LEVEL 5)

 The Certificate in Chaplaincy is for people passionate about helping others through life’s ups and downs.
 This programme provides training and upskilling for professionals and volunteers already supporting and pastoring others in their role, as well as students wanting to enter this field.